Dave864/rshell/src/README.md

 ####Gaze into the NULL (Parsing multiple times)

-  We now know the basics of how `strtok` works, but we still do not have an explanation for why in the first example, `NULL` was used instead of the string in subsequent uses of `strtok` when parsing out the next several tokens.
+  We now know the basics of how `strtok` works, but still do not have an explanation for why, in the first example, `NULL` was used in subsequent uses of `strtok` when parsing out the next several tokens.
   What were to happen if we did not do that?
 Look at this program

 	 #include <iostream>
  	 #include <string.h>